Combinatorial minors for matrix functions and their applications

 Therefore, it is sufficient to give an expansion of $C^{(r)}(A; t_1, t_2,...,t_n),\enskip r=1,...,n.$ First of all, note that

 Furthermore, using Lemmas \ref{L1}-\ref{L2}, we have

 where

-are the combinatorial miners of cyclic indicator of permutations with restricted positions.
+are the combinatorial minors for cycle index of permutations with restricted positions.
 Note that factor $\frac{t_r} {t_{r-1}}$ in (\ref{4.10}) corresponds to the diminution of the length of cycle (\ref{4.5}) with respect to length of cycle (\ref{4.4}).
-Thus formulas (\ref{4.8})-({4.11}) reduce calculation of cyclic indicator of $n$-permutations to $n-1$-permutations with a rather simple computer realization of this procedure.
-Note that similar but much more complicated procedure was indicated by the author in \cite{7}.
+Thus formulas (\ref{4.8})-({4.11}) reduce the calculation of cycle index of $n$-permutations to the calculation of cycle index of $n-1$-permutations with a rather simple computer realization of this procedure.
+Note that similar but much more complicated procedure was indicated by the author in \cite{8}.